kickformoney/HeadTrackingSE2/README.md

 # Space Engineers 2 Head Tracking Plugin
 This plugin enables head tracking in Space Engineers 2 using the FreeTrack protocol.
-Currently limited to cockpits/control seats
+Currently limited to cockpits/seats

 ## Prerequisites
 - [OpenTrack](https://github.com/opentrack/opentrack) or another app that uses the FreeTrack protocol